dfinity/ic/rs/ic_os/config/README.md

 All access to configuration and the config partition should go through the config structures.

 For testing, IC-OS Config is also used to create HostOS and GuestOS configuration directly.

+For details on the IC-OS configuration mechanism, refer to [ic-os/docs/Configuration.adoc](../../../ic-os/docs/Configuration.adoc)